EPIC Protects and Empowers Our Youth

 Incredible Years® Series is a set of interlocking, comprehensive, and developmentally based programs targeting parents, teachers and children.
 The training programs that compose Incredible Years® Series are guided by developmental theory on the role of multiple interacting risk and protective factors in the development of conduct problems.
 The programs are designed to work jointly to promote emotional, social, and academic competence and to prevent, reduce, and treat behavioral and emotional problems in young children. www.incredibleyears.com

 Strengthening Families Program (SFP) is an evidence-based family skills training program for high-risk and general population families that is recognized both nationally and internationally.
 Parents and youth attend weekly SFP skills classes together, learning parenting skills and youth life and refusal skills.
 They have separate class training for parents and youth the first hour, followed by a joint family practice session the second hour. www.strengtheningfamiliesprogram.org

 Parent Project® believes that parents are the answer.
 For over 30 years, Parent Project has worked with over ½ million parents raising difficult or out-of-control children.
 The programs are based on their experiences and successes.
 No matter how difficult the situation may be, The Parent Project is now the largest court mandated juvenile diversion program in the country and for agencies, the least expensive intervention program available today. www.parentproject.com

-EPIC's Adopt-A-Family Program sponsors children and families who have experienced the devastation that comes when a family member suffers from a substance use disorder.
-EPIC believes with the support of the community, families can begin to heal and help other families through the telling and sharing of their stories.
+EPIC's Deserving Families Program sponsors children and families who need additional support due to the pandemic and other personal hardships.
+EPIC believes with the support of the community, families can begin to heal and help others through the telling and sharing of their stories.